androbaza/Xsight-heart-rate/logs/Tim-logs.md

 # Week 10
 * printed a first version of the case with correct dimensions (3h) - findings:
   * click mechanism on the upper part works good :)
   * click mechanism on the lower part can be improved - the hooks rather on the long sides of the ellipse
- * vmaybe rethink completely if we design the mounting differently --> the powerbank will be very big for the power demand of Jetson Nano and camera --> maybe better without housing and fix the powerbank directly...
+  * maybe rethink completely if we design the mounting differently --> the powerbank will be very big for the power demand of Jetson Nano and camera --> maybe better without housing and fix the powerbank directly...